-Date Page(s) Change/Update Change on Which Published Change Appears Аррошо Within the Human Resource Management graduate certificate program, 11.18.24 69-70 course requirements were updated in the Leadership and Human Resource Management course areas.
+Date Change Page(s) on Which Change/Update Published Change Appears Millio the University December Menergy and and the section of the sector 11.18.24 69-70 Within the Human Resource Management graduate certificate program, course requirements were updated in the Leadership and Human Resource Management course areas.
 11.18.24 71-72 Information for the new Leadership graduate certificate was added.
 11.18.24 73-74 Within the Project Management graduate certificate program, the Leadership and Quality course area was renamed Leadership, and course requirements were updated.
 11.18.24 75-86 Information for the following programs was added to the Programs No Longer Accepting New Applicants section: Big Data & Analytics graduate certificate (pgs.
 75-78) Information Security graduate certificate (pgs.
 75, 76, 82-83) Information Technology Management master's degree (pgs.
 75, 76, 84-86) 11.18.24 87-115 Within the Course Descriptions section: New courses were added: LEAD590, MGMT555, MIS571, MKTG551, MKTG571, MKTG576, MKTG580, MKTG585, NETW540, NETW550, NETW555, NETW556, NETW557, NETW558, SEC585, SEC586, SEC587, SEC588 Prerequisites were updated: MIS548, MIS582, SEC572 Course description was updated: MIS582 11.18.24 118 Within the Admission Requirements section, a new section was added: Additional Admission Requirements for Applicants to the Master of Business Administration Program with Three-Year Bachelor's Degrees from India.
 11.18.24 128 Within the Student Services section, the Official Transcripts section of the Student Records section was updated to note DeVry University does not withhold transcripts from students with an unpaid balance.
 11.18.24 131-133 Within the Academic Policies section, information was updated in the: Residency Requirement - Degree-Seeking Students section.
 Specifically, a column heading in the section's table was renamed Minimum Credit Hours Required for Graduation.
 Table within the Embedded Graduate Certificate Programs section in alignment with changes related to new programs; programs no longer accepting new applicants; and updates to program concentrations and emphases.
 11.18.24 133-134 Within the Academic Policies section, information was updated in the table within the Stackable Programs section in alignment with changes related to new programs; programs no longer accepting new applicants; and updates to program concentrations and emphases.
 11.18.24 158 Within the Grades, Progress & Registration section, information in the Military Withdrawal section of the Withdrawals section was updated.